finaptic/terms-and-conditions/In_App_Test_Only/product_terms_and_conditions_for_depositv1.md

 You are not responsible for unauthorized transactions made in store, over the phone, online, on a mobile device and transactions at an ATM when:

-- you have used reasonable care in protecting the card from loss or theft; and
+- you have used reasonable care in protecting the card (where a card has been issued) from loss or theft; and
 - you promptly reported the loss, theft or possible unauthorized use on the card.

 However, you may be held liable for all losses and damages incurred in the case of gross fault on your part: